JoshuaCarter/Vanguard-40k/VanguardFAQ.md

 - Any of the above but also restricted to ***visible*** models; **OR**
 - Any of the above but also restricted to ***friendly*** or ***enemy*** models.

-Generally this shouldn't be done for rules that still function as intended but only affects a single model.
+Generally this shouldn't be done for rules that still function as intended but only affect a single model.
 You should discuss your situation with your opponent until you both agree on a solution.

 ---

-#### ***Can we use a BattleField Size of 22"x30" (like Kill Team)?***
+#### ***Can I use a BattleField Size of 22"x30" (like Kill Team)?***

 Yes, provided your opponent agrees.

 ---

-#### ***Is there a min/max points limit?***
+#### ***Is there a minimum/maximum points limit?***

 No, this is intentionally undefined.
-While Vanguard plays best with a points limit of 100-300, any size is just fine (provided your opponent agrees).
+While Vanguard plays best with a points limit of 100-300, any size that works for you and your opponent is fine.

 ---

 #### ***How does cover work with Blast weapons?***

 For the initial target cover is determined normally.
-Additional targets determine what cover they may benefit from by treating the attack as though it was fired by the initial target (the location of the blast).
-This means that only the terrain between the initial target and the other targets will be relevant.
+Additional targets determine what cover they may benefit from by treating attacks as though they were fired from the initial target (the location of the blast).
+This means that only terrain between the initial target and other targets will be relevant.

 ---